<#INCLUDE filename="include_head.html"> <#INCLUDE filename="include_header.html"> <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 Through the site https://requests.newberry.org, readers will be able to:

-Readers will have access to their accounts and will be able to complete these actions either on site at the Newberry or remotely.
+Readers have access to their accounts and can complete these actions either on site at the Newberry or remotely.

 Yes.
 All Newberry readers and staff will need to register in Aeon whether you are planning to request material from the stacks, work with our online resources, or open shelf collections.
-The reading rooms will no longer be accepting paper call slips.
+Our reading rooms no longer use paper call slips.

 Why is it beneficial to use Aeon?
 How will Aeon help make research at the Newberry easier?

-Through Aeon readers will be able to view requests for all material viewed at the Newberry (as of May 1, 2015).
+Through Aeon, readers can view all requests they have made for Newberry material (as of May 1, 2015).
 Readers will be able to submit requests electronically either on site at the Newberry or from outside the library.
-Readers will be able to track the status of those requests as the material is taken from the stacks to their table and then when an item is put on hold or returned to the stacks.
+Readers can track the status of those requests as the material is taken from the stacks to their table and when an item is put on hold or returned to the stacks.

 Yes.
-Newberry reading room and reference staff will continue to be available at our reference and circulation desks ready to assist with reference questions, discuss reading room procedures and requesting material through Aeon.
+Newberry reading room and reference staff continue to be available at our reference and circulation desks ready to assist with reference questions, discuss reading room procedures, and guide researchers through requesting material in Aeon.
 The purpose of implementing this system is to help us to serve our readers even more efficiently and effectively.

 What if I forget my password?